 • Long, Opulent Finish: The finish lingers with a mix of dark fruit, toasty oak, and a subtle mineral undercurrent from the valley’s varied soils.

-Critics often compare Devil Proof to Napa cult Cabernets for its scale and richness, with many vintages receiving 95–97 point scores from top reviewers.
+Critics often draw comparisons to Napa cult Cabernets for its scale and richness, with many vintages receiving 95 to 97 point scores from top reviewers.
+That puts Devil Proof in rare company for an American Malbec.

-On the investment side, Devil Proof is among the few American Malbecs that have entered serious collector circles.
-Early releases like the 2012 vintage, initially offered at around $125, now trade between $380–$450, delivering roughly 3.5x appreciation over just a decade.
+On the investment side, Devil Proof is among the very few American Malbecs that have broken into serious collector circles.
+Early releases like the 2012 vintage, initially offered at around $125, now trade between $380 and $450, delivering roughly 3.5x appreciation over just a decade.

-Later releases like 2015 and 2017 have already increased 25–40%, fueled by extremely limited production—often under 400 cases per vintage—and the wine’s rising cult status.
+Later releases like 2015 and 2017 have already increased 25 to 40%, fueled by extremely limited production, often under 400 cases per vintage, and the wine’s rising cult status.

 This Malbec typically shows beautifully from 8 to 15 years, which appeals to investors looking for quicker portfolio rotation compared to longer-hold Bordeaux or Napa Cabernets.